 - Serves all students within each grade span with a single school; or

-*LEAs can demonstrate an exceptional or uncontrollable circumstance by either 4a) identifying the circumstance such as unpredictable change in student enrollment or a precipitous decline in financial resources of the LEA as determined by the Secretary, or 4b) if your district did not have an aggregate reduction in combined state and local per pupil funding in FY22.”
+*LEAs can demonstrate an exceptional or uncontrollable circumstance if the LEA did not have an aggregate reduction in combined state and local per pupil funding in FY23.

 If you have any questions, please contact the Maintenance of Equity team.

 Accounting for COVID-Related Expenditures

 The COVID-related expenditure tool is now available for ESSER I, ESSER II, ESSER III Learning recovery, and ESSER III claims.
 To claim funds, districts are expected to submit a reimbursement through their iGrants system as well as the expenditure tools below.
 Forms are now available for both SY 2020-21 and SY 2021-22.
 In preparation for submitting claims for CARES Act funding disbursement, districts should follow the directions in the appropriate tool and submit their COVID-related expenditures since March 2020 using the applicable link: